About West Mclean

 Criminal Records

-The criminal records system in Fairfax County encompasses a variety of records, including felony, misdemeanor, traffic offenses, and the sex offender registry.
+The criminal records system in Fairfax County covers a variety of records, including felony, misdemeanor, traffic offenses, and the sex offender registry.
 These records are maintained by the Fairfax County Police Department, the Sheriff's Office, and the Virginia State Police.
 Residents can conduct background checks through the Virginia State Police, which provides access to statewide criminal history information.
-The Virginia Bureau of Investigation also plays a role in maintaining and disseminating criminal records for Fairfax County residents.
+The Virginia State Police also helps with maintaining and disseminating criminal records for Fairfax County residents.

 Vital Records